 Short summary of The Black Hole War: My Battle with Stephen Hawking to Make the World Safe for Quantum Mechanics, Leonard Susskind, ISBN 978-0316016414.

-Quantum systems only undergo unitary transformations, so they’re reversible.
-Hawking discovers that the presence of virtual photon pairs near the black hole horizon leads to its progressive evaporation, a process now known as Hawking radiation.
-Since photons are escaping, it’s possible to assign a (very low) temperature to the black hole.
+Quantum systems only undergo unitary transformations, so they’re reversible, and no information can be lost in a quantum transformation.
+Stephen Hawking discovered that the presence of virtual photon pairs near a black hole’s horizon leads to its progressive evaporation, a process now known as Hawking radiation.
+Since photons are escaping, it’s possible to assign a (very low) temperature to the black hole, based on the black-body radiation created by these photons.

 Information that falls into a black hole cannot be recovered, but the black hole ends up evaporating, leaving nothing behind.
-This is highly irritating to physicists, who believe information cannot be lost.
+This is highly irritating to physicists, as it goes against the principle that all quantum transformations are unitary, and this reversible.
 During long debates between Susskind, Hawking and others, the following facts are established:

 - There is a bound (the Bekenstein bound) on the amount of information inside a black hole.